bbc/newslabs-docs/docs/Juicer.md

 ## API Key

 To use this API you will need a BBC Juicer API Key.
-Keys are available from the [BBC News Labs team](http://twitter.com/BBC_News_Labs).

 ## The URL to retrieve articles